markafitzgerald1/simulate-cribbage-games/README.md

 ## Past project goals

 - UI/UX improvements:
+  - accept card instead of hand index entry on play select (status: implemented);
+  - allow user to press enter when they have only one play option or must say Go (status: implemented);
   - show score after every score change (status: implemented);
   - replace `--(pone|dealer)-play-user-entered` with `--first-(pone|dealer)-play-user-entered` and do same for all other possible play algorithm selections so that a human can play against a consistent computer opponent and so that two different computer opponents can be compared in multi-hand games - likely necessary to improve play when a small but greater than 1 number of hands remain - i.e. in a positional play position.
 - Further improve current best play strategy: